 - Sex and relationships education in and out of school

 Sessions involve a combination of small-group student presentations and tutor-guided discussion; sessions are held with groups to help prepare the presentation material.
 Other linked small groups produce some follow up work based on the topic of the week's session; these may include a health promotion booklet, leaflet, video, etc. and need to be justified on theoretical and/or empirical grounds.
 Students are enouraged throughout to enhance the reading list provided with their own searches and reading additional material, as well as paying close attention to media coverage of some of the issues covered.

 Resources and reading list

-There is no one set text for this course.
+There is no set text for this course.
 Books, reports and journal articles are indicated on weekly reading lists as starting points, but students are encouraged to search for further material as appropriate.
-An example of a suitable reading is …

-The group coursework (presentation and follow up work) accounts for 40% of the module marks, while the final exam accounts for the remaining 59% of the mark.
+Assessment will be by a piece of coursework (either the presentation or the follow up work, depending on the group students are assigned to).
+The coursework accounts for 30% of the seminar marks, while the final exam accounts for the remaining 69% of the mark.
 Details of the coursework will be given at the start of the course.
 Research participation counts for 1%.